RIKEN-RCCS/lens3/doc/user-guide.md

 ### Other Limitations

-* Lens3 does not support listing of buckets by `aws s3 ls`.
-Simply, Lens3 prohibits accesses to the "/" of the bucket namespace, because the bucket namespace is shared by multiple users (and MinIO processes).

 * No STS support.

 * No event notifications support.

+* Lens3 does not support listing of buckets by `aws s3 ls`.
+Simply, Lens3 prohibits accesses to the "/" of the bucket namespace, because the bucket namespace is shared by multiple users (and MinIO instances).

+* Lens3 does not support S3 CLI "presign" command.
+Lens3 does not
+recognize a credential attached in an URL, and denies a bucket access unless it is public.

 ## Glossary